DataDog/dd-sdk-android/docs/mobile_data_collected.md

 ## Default attributes

-RUM collects common attributes for all events and attributes specific to each event by default listed below [automatically][1].
+RUM collects common attributes for all events and attributes specific to each event listed below [automatically][1].
 You can also choose to enrich your user session data by tracking [additional events][2] or by [adding custom attributes][3] to default events specific to your application monitoring and business analytics needs.

 ### Common core attributes